Senryoku/Deecy/Readme.md

 ## Build and Run

 Install the correct zig version (see `.zigversion`).
-You can use [zigup](https://github.com/marler8997/zigup) to manage your installed zig versions.
+You can use [zigup](https://github.com/marler8997/zigup) to manage your installed zig versions, or get it from https://machengine.org/docs/nominated-zig/

 ```sh
 zigup 0.14.0-dev.1911+3bf89f55c
 ```

+Make sure [Git LFS](https://git-lfs.com/) is installed (needed by zig-gamedev to get some bundled binaries).

 ```sh
 git clone --recurse-submodules https://github.com/Senryoku/Deecy     # Clone the repo and its submodules